EDIflyer/linux-notes/docs/general-notes/proxmox_notes.md

 ## Custom domain to have SSL certificate without warning

-🚧 Check if anything to add from the helpful guide at https://www.jdbnet.co.uk/ssl-certificates-for-proxmox-backup-server-through-cloudflare/ 🚧
+_Based on the helpful guide at https://www.jdbnet.co.uk/ssl-certificates-for-proxmox-backup-server-through-cloudflare/_

 1. Purchase domain
 1. Setup Cloudflare as DNS servers & wait for them to propagate